 Add water and stir.
 Close the lid, vent set to 'sealing', and pressure cook for 45 minutes at Bean/Chili or Manual mode.
 If using unsoaked dry chickpeas, adjust the pressure cook time to 60 minutes.
 If using canned chickpeas, reduce the cooking time to 5 minutes.

 Wait for the pressure to release naturally for 10-15 minutes, followed by manual pressure release.
 Open the lid after the pin drops.

 Using a potato masher or a wooden spoon, mash a few beans.
 This makes the curry creamy and thick naturally.

 Garnish with cilantro and roasted cumin powder.
 Squeeze a few drops of lemon juice.
 Serve with Puri, Naan, or Cumin rice!

-If you don't have all the spices listed below, you can find ready-made chole masala powder in many stores and substitute about 1-1.5 tbsp of that in this recipe.
-If it contains salt, add only 1 tbsp.
+If you don't have all the spices listed below, you can find ready-made chole masala powder in many stores and substitute about 1-1.5 tablespoon of that in this recipe.
+If it contains salt, add only 1 tablespoon

 To make Chana Masala in 30-minutes, use canned chickpeas.